prooph/proophessor/README.md

 The first argument of the class constructor is the name of the command.
 We use the class as command name but you could also use another name if you don't want your command name look like a PHP namespace.
 The second argument is a payload array.
-It is later used in the getter methods to instantiate value objects from it if required by the model.
-The payload should only contain scalar types and arrays because only these types allow a secure way to convert a command to a remote message which can be send to a remote system or pushed on a job queue.
+It is later used in the getter methods to instantiate value objects from it if required by the model. `The payload should only contain scalar types and arrays` because only these types allow a secure way to convert a command to a remote message which can be send to a remote system or pushed on a job queue.
 Proophessor doesn't work with serializers or annotations to help you with type mapping, because they slow down the system and add complexity.
-But you are free to use a serializer if you want.
-You should just make sure to override the appropriate translation methods of `Prooph\Common\Messaging\DomainMessage`.

 ### Transaction Handling

 Proophessor automatically handles transactions for you.
 Each time you dispatch a command a new transaction is started.
-A successful dispatch commits the transaction and an error causes a rollback.
-Proophessor only opens one transaction.
-If you work with a process manager which listens on synchronous dispatched events and the process manager dispatches follow up commands, these commands are handled in the same transaction as the first command.
-If a follow up command fails the transaction is completely rolled back including all recorded events and potential changes in the read model.
+A successful dispatch commits the transaction and an error causes a rollback. `Proophessor only opens one transaction.` If you work with a process manager which listens on synchronous dispatched events and the process manager dispatches follow up commands, these commands are handled `in the same transaction as the first command`.
+If a follow up command fails the transaction is completely rolled back including `all recorded events` and potential `changes in the read model`.
-Again, this only happens if your events are dispatched synchronous and if the event store and the read model share the same database connection.
+Again, this only happens if your events are dispatched `synchronous` and if the event store and the read model `share the same database connection`.

 ## Domain Model